Fast wireless alternatives to the big ISPs can’t grow fast enough

 All of this means it could be at least another five years or more until wireless internet starts to feel competitive.
 That means having multiple options for high-speed internet at home, not being hostage to data caps, and not being beholden to one company’s video service when you’d rather use a competitor’s.

-As startups like Common and Starry have discovered, the demand for such a thing already exists.
+As startups like Common Networks and Starry have discovered, the demand for such a thing already exists.
 All they have to do is finish building it.

-“That’s one area where we have a huge advantage,” Common’s Jessica Shalek says.
+“That’s one area where we have a huge advantage,” Common Networks’ Jessica Shalek says.
 “This isn’t a product you have to convince people that they want.”